lightbend/kalix-jvm-sdk/samples/customer-registry-quickstart/README.md

 [Setting up a local development environment](https://developer.lightbend.com/docs/akka-serverless/getting-started/set-up-development-env.html) and configure a Docker Registry to upload your docker image to.

-You will need to update the `akkasls.dockerImage` property in the `pom.xml` and refer to [Configuring registries](https://developer.lightbend.com/docs/akka-serverless/deploying/registries.html) for more information on how to make your docker image available to Akka Serverless.
+You will need to update the `dockerImage` property in the `pom.xml` and refer to [Configuring registries](https://developer.lightbend.com/docs/akka-serverless/deploying/registries.html) for more information on how to make your docker image available to Akka Serverless.